tenstorrent/tt-studio/README.md

       ```
 4.  **Running on a Machine with Tenstorrent Hardware**:

-    To run TT-STUDIO on a device with Tenstorrent hardware, you need to uncomment specific lines in the `app/docker-compose.yml` file.
+    To run TT-Studio on a device with Tenstorrent hardware, you need to uncomment specific lines in the `app/docker-compose.yml` file.
 Follow these steps:

     1. Navigate to the `app` directory: